PLAN YOUR VISIT

-The First Thursday of every month admission to SAM Collections and Installations and the Asian Art Museum is free.
+The First Thursday of every month admission to the Seattle Art Museum is free.

-The First Friday of every month SAM's Collections and Installations and the Asian Art Museum are free for seniors.
+The last Friday of every month admission to the Seattle Asian Art Museum is free.

 Admission to the Olympic Sculpture Park is always free!

-Free and discounted passes can be requested by any individual, family, or group as passes especially those for whom the cost of a ticket is prohibitive, and groups who have been historically excluded from the museum space due to systematic oppression.
+Free and discounted passes can be requested by individuals, families, or groups, especially those for whom the cost of a ticket is prohibitive, and groups who have been historically excluded from the museum space due to systematic oppression.

 What is First Thursday?

-On the first Thursday of each month, SAM Collections and Installations are free and special exhibitions are half-price.
-The Asian Art Museum offers free admission to all visitors.
+On the first Thursday of each month, the Seattle Art Museum offers free admission to all exhibitions for all visitors.

 What do I do if I lost my print-at-home tickets?